-In the event that a student legitimately fails to submit any online assessment on time (e.g. due to illness etc...), please contact the course coordinator, or the course instructor if this course does not have a coordinator to arrange for a re-adjustment of a submission date.
+In the event that a student legitimately fails to submit any online or in-person assessment on time (e.g. due to illness, domestic affliction, etc...), please contact the course coordinator, or the course instructor if this course does not have a coordinator to arrange for a re-adjustment of a submission date, or possible exemption and reweighing of components.
 Absences not reported within 48 hours will not be accommodated.
+Students may be asked to provide supporting documentation (Section M.1) for an excused absence, See FAQ.

-If an excused absence is approved, one possible arrangement is that the percentage weight of the legitimately missed assignment could also be pro-rated among the components of the course.
-This option is at the discretion of the coordinator and may not be a viable option based on the design of this course.
+If an excused absence is approved, options for how the missed assessment is dealt with is at the discretion of the coordinator or course instructor.
+Some options such as an exemption and pro-rating among the components of the course may not be a viable option based on the design of this course.